loopdash/cleveland-lead-testing/src/faqs/where-lead-hazards-hide-cleveland-homes-windows-doors.md

   <li>Clean frequently with <strong>wet methods</strong> and HEPA vacuums; avoid dry sweeping.</li>
   <li>Confirm results with <strong>clearance dust-wipe testing</strong>, especially at unit turn.</li>
 </ol>
-<p>Focusing on these locations reduces the greatest share of risk in Cleveland rentals and small multifamily buildings.</p>
+<p>Focusing on these locations reduces the greatest share of risk in Cleveland rentals and small multifamily buildings. <strong>Want to know if your property has these hazards?</strong> <a href="tel:2164400321" class="text-blue-600 hover:text-blue-800">Call or text (216) 440-0321</a> to schedule a thorough inspection that will identify all potential lead hazard locations in your property.</p>